drnk/pyforge3/README.md

 # \[pyforge3\] compound data tool

-Compound Data Tool is a useful CLI application which allows you to:
+Compound Data Tool is a fancy and useful CLI application which allows you to:
 * download summary information about compounds from open API resources
 * show the summary information in a fancy way from the local storage

 ## Build

 ### Prerequisities
+* git
 * Docker
 * docker-compose